cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 #### Build Panel

-The builds of all platforms in __Cocos Creator 3.0__ are built-in plug-ins, so the __Build__ panel is also different from __Creator v2.4__.
+The builds of all platforms in __Cocos Creator 3.0__ are built-in plug-ins, so the __Build__ panel is also different from __v2.4__.
 The unique build options of each platform will be placed in a foldable section control separately.

 ![image](build-panel.png)

-After clicking the build button, it will jump to the **Build Tasks** panel, where all built platforms will be displayed.
-You can modify the build options of the built project in this panel and then rebuild, view the build log, open the project directory, etc. If you need to compile for other platforms, click the **New Build Task** button at the top left of the panel.
+After clicking the build button, it will jump to the __Build Tasks__ panel, where all built platforms will be displayed.
+You can modify the build options of the built project in this panel and then rebuild, view the build log, open the project directory, etc. If you need to compile for other platforms, click the __New Build Task__ button at the top left of the panel.

 ![image](build.png)